cityjson/cjval/README.md

 (the latest schemas of a X.Y version will be automatically fetched)

-`--verbose` is used to get a detailed report per error checks.
+`--verbose` is used to get a detailed report per error check.

 If the file contains one or more [Extensions](https://www.cityjson.org/extensions/), eg: